 1. Use tables to format data quickly

-Introduced in Excel 2007, Excel Tables are an incredibly powerful way to handle a bunch of related data.
+Excel Tables are an incredibly powerful way to handle a bunch of related data.
 Just select any cell with in the data and press CTRL+T and then Enter.
 And bingo, your data looks slick in no time.
+This has to be the best and easiest formatting tip.

 2. Change colors in a snap